 Command palette

-The command palette is Aethon's everything-finder: tabs, sessions, projects, layouts, themes, models, slash commands, and keybindings all live behind one shortcut.
+The command palette is Aethon's everything-finder: files, tabs, sessions, projects, layouts, themes, models, slash commands, and keybindings all live behind keyboard-first overlays.

 | Combo | Mode | Order of results |